Collision Geometry

 Non-Convex

-Creates a triangle mesh matching the graphical mesh of the entity and its descendants, excluding any descendants with their own physics.
-Note that the triangle mesh collider is not solid, allowing objects with sufficiently high velocities to tunnel through into the interior of the mesh.
-Non-convex colliders incur a high computational cost and can only be attached to kinematic rigid bodies.
+Creates a triangle mesh matching the graphics mesh of the entity and its descendants, excluding any descendants with their own physics.
+Note that the triangle mesh collider is not solid, which means that objects with sufficiently high velocities can tunnel through into the interior of the mesh.
+Non-convex colliders incur a high computational cost and can only be attached to kinematic rigid bodies, unlike custom colliders.
+Avoid using non-convex colliders where possible.

 Hierarchy

-If you want to prevent an entity (and any of its descendants) from being included in the collider of an ancestor, you can add a physics component and set the Body type to “Attached” and the Collider type to “None”.
+To prevent an entity (and any of its descendants) from being included in the collider of an ancestor, you can add a physics component to the child entity, then set the Body type to Attached and the Collider type to None.

 Offsets

-There are two offsets that can be used to improve the stability of contacting rigid bodies.
+There are two offsets that can be used in very specific scenarios to improve the stability of contacting rigid bodies.
+Note that, in the vast majority of cases, it is not recommended to change these properties from their default values.

 Contact Offset

 The contact offset defines a radius around the collision geometry.
 Contact points are generated when the distance between the colliders is less than the sum of their contact offsets.
 This can improve the stability of stacks of rigid bodies.
 However, if set too large, many more contact points could be generated, resulting in an increased computational cost.
-Using the default value of -1 causes ProtoTwin to automatically calculate a suitable contact offset from the dimensions of the collision geometry.
+The default value of -1 allows ProtoTwin to automatically calculate a suitable contact offset from the dimensions of the collision geometry.

 Rest Offset

 The rest offset defines the distance between the collision geometry at which two rigid bodies come to rest.
-The default value is zero, meaning that the rigid bodies will come to rest when the colliders are touching.
-If the sum of the rest offsets between two colliders is positive then the rigid bodies will come to rest when the collision geometry is separated by the sum of the rest offsets.
-Using a small positive rest offset can prevent edge catching at the seams between colliders, allowing the rigid bodies to slide over each other more freely.
+The default value is zero, meaning that rigid bodies come to rest when the colliders are touching.
+If the sum of the rest offsets between two colliders is positive, then the bodies will come to rest when the collision geometry is separated by the sum of the rest offsets.
+Using a small positive rest offset can prevent edge catching at the seams between colliders, thus allowing the rigid bodies to slide over each other more freely.

 Custom Colliders

-The custom collider tool can be used to create high-fidelity colliders for meshes with complex topology.
+The custom collider tool can be used to create high-fidelity physics colliders for graphics meshes with complex topologies.

 Collider Types